gatsbyjs/gatsby/docs/docs/working-with-images-in-markdown.md

 Also make sure that `gatsby-source-filesystem` is installed and points at the directory where your images are located.

 Configure the plugins in your `gatsby-config` file.
-As with the previous example, either `Remark` or `MDX` can be used; `gatsby-plugin-mdx` will be used in this case.
+As with the previous example, either `Remark` or `MDX` can be used.

+### Using the MDX Plugin

+The `gatsby-plugin-mdx` plugin will be used in the example below.
 Put the `gatsby-remark-images` plugin within the `gatsbyRemarkPlugins` option field of `gatsby-plugin-mdx`.

 ```js:title=gatsby-config.js
 module.exports = {